wowtor/pulse_counter/README.md

 # S0 Pulse Counter

-This script read readings from a [S0 pulse counter](https://www.sossolutions.nl/5-kanaals-s0-pulse-meter-op-usb) and exposes them via a rest API.
+This script read readings from a [S0 pulse counter](https://www.sossolutions.nl/5-kanaals-s0-pulse-meter-op-usb) and exposes them to the network via a rest API.

+The API is not secured, but plain HTTP without authentication.
+If you want to keep the readings private, you may want to add a security layer such as a firewall or reverse proxy.

 ## Pre-requisites

+Python 3 with pyserial is required to run this service.

 ```sh
 sudo apt install python3 python3-serial